violet-eco/violet-eco.github.io/docs/project/development.md

   - [Languages](#languages)

 ## Languages

-The project will be developed in C, with first-class support for this language.
+The project will be developed in [Rust&reg;](https://www.rust-lang.org/), with first-class support for this language.

-Usage of architecture-specific Assembly will be reduced as much as possible, being only used in two cases:
+The use of architecture-specific Assembly will be reduced as much as possible and will only be used in the following two cases:

-- The desired behaviour cannot be reached without Assembly (e.g. direct register or stack manipulation)
+- Targeted behavior cannot be achieved without Assembly (e.g. registers and stack manipulation)
-- Extremely performance-critical pieces
+- Extremely performance-critical parts